 Alexander Lotsman was born in Khakassia in 1947.
 When he was six, the family moved to Achinsk, a small town in central Siberia not far from Krasnoyarsk where he spent his childhood.
-He still remembers the people from that town: strange characters who looked as if they had stepped out of Filonov’s paintings – outwardly sullen but open and sincere inwardly, quite different from inhabitants of big cities.
+He still remembers the people from that town: strange characters who looked as if they had stepped out of Filonov’s paintings – outwardly sullen but open and sincere inwardly, quite different from the inhabitants of big cities.

 It was in Achinsk where Lotsman started to take an interest in art.
-The young man attended classes at a local art studio and later on went to the Krasnoyarsk art school.
+The young man attended classes at a local art studio and later on went to the Krasnoyarsk Art College.
 After graduating, Lotsman served in the army for three years.
 Upon returning in 1971, he moved to Leningrad with a friend.
-They had come to an alien, strange place which they only knew from the Hermitage albums and postcards containing views of the city.
-They had neither friends nor relatives in the city.
-Lotsman studied part-time at the Repin Institute, attended lectures on history at Leningrad University and spent long hours at the Hermitage and the Russian Museum.
-At that time his imagination was captured by the artwork of Petrov-Vodkin, Nesterov, and artists of the first half of the twentieth century: Lentulov, Tatlin, Kuprin and Filonov.
-The artist confesses that he would go to the Russian Museum only to have a look at Taking the Veil by Nesterov: after making the long way through museum halls he would stop by this favourite painting and could stand there looking at it for ages.
+Lotsman took part in an off-campus study program at the Repin Institute, attended lectures on history at the Leningrad University and spent long hours at the Hermitage and the Russian Museum.
+At that time his imagination was captured by the artwork of Petrov-Vodkin, Nesterov, and artists of the first half of the twentieth century: Lentulov, Tatlin, Kuprin, and Filonov.
+The artist confessed that he would go to the Russian Museum only to have a look at The GreatTaking of the Veil by Nesterov: after making the long way through museum halls he would stop by this favourite painting and could stand there looking at it for ages.